 Taking Stock and Focusing on Future Goals

 Kimberlyn Leary, PhD, MPA, thinks Women’s History Month is important because “it reminds us of where we’ve been but helps us set our eyes on the horizon of where we want to go next.”
-As McLean Hospital’s executive director of policy outreach and of the Center of Excellence in Women’s Mental Health, Leary believes that events such as Women’s History Month serve a necessary purpose for an organization.
+As McLean Hospital’s executive director of policy outreach and of the Division of Women’s Mental Health, Leary believes that events such as Women’s History Month serve a necessary purpose for an organization.

 A Researcher’s Journey From Tinkerer to Innovator to Mentor